 In 2009 I moved from these community programs to presenting my resilience programs to the corporate and government agencies.
 For the past five years I have been delivering Beyond Blue's mental health training for employees, managers, senior executives and human resource personnel and visited over 300 organisations around NSW.
 During this time, working as a corporate trainer and facilitator part of my role has been trauma recovery work for NSW Police, Ambulance and Government agencies.
 I have specialist training and experience in working with critical incident support and more long term issues arising from complex trauma and adult survivors of child sexual abuse.

 I have supported many thousands of people and promote growth from adversity through emotional resilience strategies, mindfulness and meditation, creative Arts and Nature Retreats as important healing and transformative process.
 Guiding you to create your own meaningful life stories, the regular practice of mind and body Relaxation are critical practices to add to your unique tool kit of self care strategies.
-My popular Resilience and Self Care strategies CD is a great place to start feeling better about yourself and life.
-Click here for the link to this CD
+My popular Resilience and Self Care strategies mp3's is a great place to start feeling better about yourself and life.
+Click here for the link to my site on insight timer.app

 I continue to be inspired by Nature in all her beauty; living in the World heritage Blue Mountains region, I enjoy all the seasons and cycles and encourage people to get back into Nature as part of their ongoing therapeutic practices.